 The business analytics certificate program provides students with the foundational knowledge and skills to organize and analyze business related data in various formats.
 Students learn how to identify business problems, to develop solutions, to present descriptive and predictive outcomes, and to make decisions accordingly.
 Large data sets, case studies, and practical software tools are utilized.

-The Master of Science in Marketing (MSM) is designed to provide students with advanced and highly demanded training in current marketing tools, marketing research, forecasting, and statistical and analytical skills, and other marketing relevant skills that will advance their career prospects in the field of marketing analytics.
+The Master of Science in Marketing (MSM) is designed to provide students with advanced and highly demanded training in current marketing tools, marketing research, forecasting, statistical and analytical skills, and other relevant skills that will advance their career prospects in the field of marketing analytics.
 The MSM Program is currently under review for a STEM designated program (decision is pending).